TalhaHunter101/MCAT_Genie/README.md

 - ✅ Kaplan sections must have matching Khan Academy content (same topic key)
 - ✅ All resources (KA, Kaplan, JW) used **once only** across entire P1+P2
+- ✅ Anchors rotate within each category and skip depleted concepts/subtopics
 - ✅ High-yield content prioritized; low-yield only if high-yield exhausted
 - ✅ CARS passages are Jack Westin only (Phase 1)